Cgameworld/TrafficLightReplacer-Site/_posts/documentation/2000-01-03-pack-creation.md

 ```\AppData\Local\Colossal Order\Cities_Skylines\TLRLocal``` \
 can be named anything ("Load TLRLocal Folder" in the asset creator helper needs to be enabled)

-# Testing a Traffic Pack
+# Testing a Traffic Light Pack

 In the TLRLocal folder first complete setting up a XML config file,